Skip to content

 A Comprehensive Guide on mysqli_use_result Function in PHP

-When it comes to working with MySQL databases in PHP, the mysqli extension provides a variety of functions to perform various operations.
-One such function is mysqli_use_result, which allows you to initiate a result set retrieval and return a result object for further processing.
+When working with MySQL databases in PHP, the mysqli extension provides various functions for database operations.
+One such function is mysqli_use_result, which initiates an unbuffered result set retrieval.
+This approach is particularly useful for handling large datasets efficiently.

 In this guide, we will provide you with a comprehensive understanding of the mysqli_use_result function, its features, and how to use it effectively in your PHP projects.